Major Incident Officer

 What is a major incident officer?

 The major incident officer (Störfallbeauftragter) is the statutory function under § 58a BImSchG (Federal Immission Control Act) for internal supervision of compliance with the Major Incident Ordinance.
-The legal basis is § 58a BImSchG in conjunction with the Twelfth Ordinance implementing the BImSchG (12.
-BImSchV, Störfall-VO) in the version published on 15 March 2017, last amended 2023.
+The legal basis is § 58a BImSchG together with § 1 paragraph 2 of the 5.
+BImSchV and the Twelfth Ordinance implementing the BImSchG (12.
+BImSchV, Störfall-VO) in the version published on 15 March 2017.
 The 12.
 BImSchV transposes Seveso III Directive 2012/18/EU into national law.

 The officer advises management on the major-accident prevention policy under § 8 12.
 BImSchV (lower and upper tier), the safety management system under Annex III, and the safety report under § 9 12.
 BImSchV (upper tier only).
 The officer reviews the notification under § 7 12.
 BImSchV, coordinates internal emergency response plans under § 10 12.
-BImSchV and ensures public information under § 11.
+BImSchV and secures the public information that § 8a requires for both tiers and § 11 additionally for the upper tier.

 Duties of the major incident officer

-• Notify an establishment under § 7 12.
-BImSchV before commissioning with substance inventory, quantities, location and incident scenarios.
+- File the notification under § 7 12.
+BImSchV at least one month before construction of an establishment begins, with substance inventory, quantities, location and surrounding hazards.

-• File incident notifications under § 19 12.
-BImSchV for reportable events: immediate notification, three-month report and lessons-learned actions.
+- File reports under § 19 12.
+BImSchV: immediate notification, supplementary report within one week, and lessons-learned actions.

 When is appointment mandatory?

-The appointment must be in writing with a specific task catalogue and notified to the major incident authority without delay. § 55 paragraph 2 BImSchG permits external appointments.
+The appointment must be in writing with a specific task catalogue and is notified to the authority without delay under § 58c paragraph 1 together with § 55 paragraph 1 BImSchG.
+An officer from outside the business may be permitted by the authority on application under § 5 paragraph 2 of the 5.
+BImSchV; without that permission an external appointment does not discharge the duty.
+One officer may cover several installations of the same operator under § 3 of the 5.
+BImSchV, or a group under § 4 on application.
 A lower-tier establishment has reduced obligations, while an upper-tier establishment is additionally subject to the safety report under § 9 12.
-BImSchV, more extensive public information under Annex V and on-site inspections at least annually (lower tier at least every three years, § 17 12.
-BImSchV).
+BImSchV, wider public information under § 11 and Annex V, and an on-site inspection at least annually, against at least every three years for the lower tier under § 17 paragraph 2 of the 12.
+BImSchV.

 Qualifications follow § 7 of the 5.
-BImSchV: technical academic degree (preferably process, safety, chemical or mechanical engineering), at least two years of practical experience and an accredited major-incident training course (typically 80 hours at TUEV, DEKRA, IHK), with refresher training every two years.
-In practice the officer holds additional competence in HAZOP, LOPA, bow-tie methodology and ISO 14001/45001.
-Establishments subject to Seveso III are often also IED installations, so the major incident officer works in close coordination with the emission control and water protection officers.
+BImSchV: a university degree in engineering, chemistry or physics, recognised courses covering Annex II part B, and two years of practical experience, with refresher training at least every two years under § 9.
+In practice the officer holds additional competence in HAZOP, LOPA and bow-tie methodology.
+Seveso establishments are often IED installations too, so the major incident officer works in close coordination with the emission control and water protection officers.

-• Reaching or exceeding the column-4 threshold of Annex I 12.
-BImSchV (lower tier, e.g. 50 t chlorine, 50 t ammonium nitrate, 10 t cat.
-1 flammable liquids).
+- Reaching or exceeding the column 4 threshold of Annex I to the 12.
+BImSchV (lower tier, e.g. 10 tonnes chlorine, 50 tonnes LPG, 10 tonnes category 1 flammable liquids).

-• Application of the summation rule under Annex I no. 5 for multiple substances or mixtures with factor 1 for toxicity, fire and environment.
+- Application of the summation rule under Annex I no. 5 with separate sums for health, physical and environmental hazards.

 Affected sectors